-Listen to our voice, our words are measured, we have been silenced but you can see the pain in our eyes, the scars in our voice, our history is never forgotten, these wounds have never healed.
-We have found a new voice and new way to express our pain but also our resilience and pride in our living culture, we don’t want your guilt we just want you to listen to our pain.
+Listen to our voice – our words are measured.
+We have been silenced, but you can see the pain in our eyes, the scars in our voice.
+Our history is never forgotten – these wounds have never healed.
+But we have found a new voice and a new way to express our pain, as well as our resilience and pride in our living culture.
+We don’t want your guilt.
+We just want you to acknowledge our pain.

-Our designs are scarred on our skin with ochre, this ochre is of the land and the designs us of our people.
-These designs were used in ceremony while we danced with each design telling a story of who we are.
+Our designs are scarred on our skin with ochre.
+This ochre is of the land and the designs are of our people.
+These designs are used in ceremonies while we dance, with each design telling a story of who we are.

-Mother earth is our culture and mother looks after us so we must look after her, she provides for us and we mark her to share what she provides.
-Her red skin is home for myself and my people, her beauty is known across the sea and her shape carved along the water’s edge where sea turtles continue their life cycle.
+Mother earth is our culture.
+She looks after us, so we must look after her.
+She provides for us and we mark her to share what she provides.
+Her red skin is home to myself and my people, her beauty is known across the sea and her shape carved along the water’s edge, where sea turtles continue their life cycle.
 This is my home and this is where I belong.

-We are the land, we scar our skin to show where our land is and our culture is alive on the ground below your feet, our design language survives through our song lines, artwork and ceremonies.
-Our culture is the warm colours of land that you feel and not just see, when you visit with open eyes you create a connection to the land and this is a part of our culture to share and welcome anyone to visit and let the land heal your Lain (spirit).
+We are the land.
+We scar our skin to show where our land is and that our culture is alive on the ground below our feet.
+Our design language survives through our songlines, artwork and ceremonies.
+Our culture is the warm colours of the land that you feel and not just see.
+When you visit with open eyes, you create a connection to the land.
+This is a part of our culture to share and we welcome anyone to visit and let the land heal their liyan (spirit).

 This land is our culture, this land is our people, this land belongs to us and us to it.
-Our culture is everywhere but is strong inside us, our culture lives before and after me.
-My culture is my skin, my words, my song and goes beyond us to the ancestors above us in the dark sky.
-Our culture is for everyone, come listen to my song lines, learn of this country and look after this land as it will look after you, what is mine is yours in my culture.
+Our culture is everywhere and is strong inside us.
+Our culture lives before and after me.
+Our culture is our skin, our words, our song, and goes beyond us to the ancestors above us in the dark sky.
+Our culture is for everyone.
+Come listen to our songlines, learn about this country, and look after this land as it will look after you.
+What is mine is yours in our culture.

-Blinded by a foreign faith our people had traded our ancient vivid beliefs for a monochromic system of power and wealth under the hidden guise of unity.
-Our culture is still within us we are of this land and the land is us, wealth is country and we own this land we can be strong as one if not blinding by shiny little objects.
+Blinded by a new faith, people traded our ancient vivid beliefs for a monochromatic system of power and wealth under the hidden guise of unity.
+But our culture is still within us.
+We are of this land and the land is us.
+Wealth is country and we own this land.
+We can be strong as one if we are not transfixed by the shimmer of foreign objects.